JaseungKu/Klayout-JK/README.md

 Here I keep python codes and macros for Klayout that I used in designing a photomask layout.
 The general design rule in creating a mask using Klayout is decribed in `chip_design_run.odt`.
 Below, I explain how to use PCells and macros.

 ### Installing
-1. Download Klayout-JK.zip and uncompress it.
+1. Download `Klayout-JK.zip` and uncompress it.
-2. In Klayout, Macro -> Macro Development -> Click on 'Python' tab -> Inside 'Python' tab, right click -> Add Location -> Select folder 'Klayout-JK' -> If 'Run Macro' pop-up windows appears, click 'yes' to run macros. -> close
+2. In Klayout, Macro -> Macro Development -> Click on "Python" tab -> Inside "Python" tab, right click -> Add Location -> Select folder `Klayout-JK` -> If "Run Macro" pop-up windows appears, click "yes" to run macros. -> close

-### How to use PCell from 'Jaseung_Lib' library
+### How to use PCell from "Jaseung_Lib" library

-0. (Recommended) File -> Load Layer Properties -> Select 'LayerPropertyFile_Jaseung' file (This file has pre-defined layers.)
+0. (Recommended) File -> Load Layer Properties -> Select `LayerPropertyFile_Jaseung` file (This file has pre-defined layers with names.)

 1. PathToCPW:
 - This macro converts a path to CPW.